 Invitational Meets - Optional swim or dive meets hosted by various SAL teams throughout the season.
 These meets are often held on Sundays and are open to any athlete in the league so any CBST-SAL swimmer may participate.
 These meets are individual, rather than team, competitions and do not count toward any team or league participation requirements or team standings.
 Invitational meets are sanctioned by the SAL, meaning that times/scores from these meets are considered in the seeding for championships and they are a great opportunity for swimmers to select their own events.
 There are typically awards at these meets (most often, ribbons).
 For diving invitationals, there is a fee to participate.
 For swimming invitationals, there is a fee per event and the limit on the number of events allowed per swimmer and other details vary by meet as defined by the host team.
 Swimmers may choose the events in which they swim.
-There are usually several swimming invitationals each season as well as a few diving invitationals.
+There are usually several swimming invitationals each season and there may be some diving invitationals.
 CBST-SAL will generally provide coaching at swimming invitationals if more than ten swimmers from our team attend per session (provided the meet is not over a holiday break).
 A diving coach will attend diving invitationals if available.

-Team Championship Meet - There is one team championship dual/tri meet in January.
-Like regular season meets, this is both a team and individual competition and this meet determines the top teams from a competitive standpoint in the league for that season.
-Swimmers and divers must have participated in at least 40% of regular season SAL dal meets to qualify to swim or dive in this championship meet.
-Otherwise, this meet is similar to regular season dual and tri meets.
+Team Championship Meet - There are one or two team championship dual/tri meets in January.
+Like regular season meets, these are both a team and an individual competition and these meets determines the top teams from a competitive standpoint in the league for that season.
+Swimmers and divers must have participated in at least 40% of regular season SAL dal meets to qualify to swim or dive in these championship meets.
+Otherwise, these meet are similar to regular season dual and tri meets.

-League "A" Championship Meet - This is the individual league championship meet and only swimmers and divers with the top 18 times (plus two alternates) in the entire league in each event (including relays) are eligible (see SAL Top Times Lists on the SAL website as updated throughout the season).
-Coaches notify swimmers and divers of their eligibility for league championships after a league seed meeting which occurs following all other league competitions (usually in mid-January).
-(Swimmers and divers must have participated in 40% of regular season SAL dual meets to be eligible to swim or dive in this meet.)
+Swimming League "A" Championship Meet - This is the individual league championship meet and only swimmers with the top 18 times (plus two alternates) in the entire league in each event (including relays) are eligible (see SAL Top Times Lists on the SAL website as updated throughout the season).
+Coaches notify swimmers of their eligibility for league championships after a league seed meeting which occurs following all other league competitions (usually in early/mid-January).
+(Swimmers must have participated in at least 40% of regular season SAL dual meets to be eligible to swim or dive in this meet.)
 For more details see below, team email communications, and documents posted on team and league websites (especially the Dual Meet and Champs Description document on the team website).
-This meet will be broken down by age group and/or gender and help in multiple sessions (likely on different days and/or at different pools).
+This meet will be broken down by age group and/or gender and held in multiple sessions (possibly on different days and/or at different pools).

-Division "B" Championship Meet - Because most participants do not qualify for league champs and in order to ensure all swimmers and divers have the opportunity to participate in a season culminating individual championship meet, a team in each division hosts a division championship meet for just that division.
-ALL swimmers and divers are eligible for Division ("B") championships regardless of prior meet participation (but cannot swim in events for which they qualified for "A" championships).
+Swimming Division "B" Championship Meet - Because most participants do not qualify for league champs and to ensure all swimmers and divers have the opportunity to participate in a season culminating individual championship meet, a team in each division hosts a division championship meet for just that division.
+ALL swimmers are eligible for Division ("B") championships regardless of prior meet participation (but cannot swim in events for which they qualified for "A" championships).
 For more details see below, team email communications, and documents posted on team and league websites (especially the Dual Meet and Champs Description document on the team website).